 Breaking up long blog posts and guides with headings, sub-headings, lists, bullet points, and other visual assets.
-In addition to images, you can also utilize graphs, charts, info graphics or other representations of data to get the point across and make it stick
+In addition to images, you can also utilize graphs, charts, infographics or other representations of data to get the point across and make it stick

 7. Out Of Date Website Design

 What does the website above make you think of when you first glance at it?
-For many people the word “cheap” and “disorienting” comes to mind.
+For many people, the word “cheap” and “disorienting” comes to mind.

 Now think about your website, what does it make people of think of when they see it for the first time?

-A successful website acts like a member of your sales team, working to inform customers of products and services, answer common questions before they’re asked, and highlight the reasons why they should do business with you over your competitors.
+A successful website acts as a member of your sales team, working to inform customers of products and services, answer common questions before they’re asked, and highlight the reasons why they should do business with you over your competitors.

 Design tells a story about your brand, and an outdated website can convey negative imagery to your visitors about and turn them off the idea of doing business with you.
 Small inconsistencies that may not seem important on the surface can add up quickly and have MAJOR implications with the trust and credibility of your audience.